arvest-data-in-context/ml-notebooks/README.md

 ## In JupyterLab or vs code

-1. Clone or download this repo onto your machine (make sure to choose the `jupyter` branch, and not `main`).
+1. Clone or download this repo onto your machine.

 2. Choose a notebook from the [_local](/_local/) folder and run.